beatngu13/dotfiles/README.md

 git clone https://github.com/beatngu13/dotfiles.git ~/.dotfiles
 ```

-And then invoke these two scripts (make sure to set up Dropbox before `update.sh` since the SSH configuration is stored in there):
+And then invoke these two scripts (make sure to set up Dropbox *before* executing `update.sh` since the SSH configuration is stored in there):

 ```
 source ~/.dotfiles/install.sh